• Skip to primary navigation

 • Then add spices (cumin, sweet paprika, smoked paprika, pepper & salt) and fry for another 30 seconds.

-• Add chopped tomatoes, maple syrup and veggie broth.
+• Add bell pepper, chopped tomatoes, maple syrup and veggie broth.
 Cover with a lid, lower heat and let simmer for about 12-15 minutes.

 • Fold in chickpeas and let simmer without a lid for another 5 minutes until the sauce thickens.